 The Long Hauler uses a 1000D TPE Polyester Laminate with 1680d 100% Nylon Ballistics reinforcement material on both the end and bottom; this is where looking at construction style and not just the numbers become essential (where comparing to other models).
 For example, take the Gregory Alpaca(both the TNF Base Camp and Patagonia Black Hole use a similar design) which uses a 900D TPU diamond rip-stop material throughout the bag, with an additional layer of 630D nylon on the bottom.
 Note that this is in addition to the layer of TPE, as opposed to the Long Hauler, where its either the 1000D TPE or 1680d 100% Nylon.
 Don't get us wrong, this bag is BURLY; but it's not quite as robust as the models mentioned above.
 It's on par with the Patagonia Black Hole and is far more robust than the Helly Hansen Duffel Bag 2.

 Weather resistance is the only metric in which the Long Hauler could improve.
 When compared to the vast majority of models on the market, it's extremely water resistant.
-However, in our side-by-side testing, both in the field and with our garden hose test, its performance did not compare to other models, particularly the Gregory Alpaca.
+However, in our side-by-side testing, both in the field and with our garden hose test, its performance did not compare to other models, particularly the Gregory Alpaca and the Top Pick, submersible Yeti Panga.

-We'd still easily take this duffel on an expedition in a heartbeat, but if mega moist conditions are in store for you and your duffel, the Patagonia Black Hole, Gregory Alpaca, and The North Face Base Camp all proved more weather resistant.
+We'd still easily take this duffel on an expedition in a heartbeat, but if mega moist conditions are in store for you and your duffel, the Patagonia Black Hole, Gregory Alpaca, Yeti Panga, and The North Face Base Camp all proved more weather resistant.
 Why?
-This is all mainly due to the 1680d Nylon Ballistics material on the sides and bottom of the bag.
+Mainly due to the 1680d Nylon Ballistics material on the sides and bottom of the bag.
 It is pretty water resistant (and durable), but not as weather resistant as the 1000D TPE Laminate Polyester that the rest of the duffel is constructed with.

 The Long Haul is an awesome duffel bag for general purpose travel or expedition use.
 Other models perform better in wet conditions, but this Best Buy winner is suitable for most travel applications.
 Some users will enjoy it over other models, like the Gregory Alpaca or Helly Hansen Duffel Bag 2, while some folks will appreciate its pockets and organizational ability, which are among the best in the review.